 - Snack or cash to buy a snack

 So, are you ready to get your walk on, too?
 Did any of this sound familiar?
 Have you identified other barriers to walking more regularly and solutions?
-Share your thoughts and this post if you think others may benefit.
+Comment and share this post below if you think others may benefit.